Kingwizard96/new-rep-sample/README.md

 ## Mock-Up

 The following image shows a mock-up of the generated SVG given the following input entered by the user: `SVG` for the text, `white` for the text color, `circle` from the list of shapes, and `green` for the shape color.
 Note that this is just an image of the output SVG and not the SVG file itself:

+## License

+NOTICE: This application is covered under the MIT License